All the information on the New Zealand Visa for US Citizensby Juan José Herranz | July 27, 2020

-Home to some of the most picturesque landscapes and remote locations on the planet, New Zealand is the ideal destination for nature lovers and adventure seekers.
-The small island country served as the setting for The Lord of the Rings and since then its immense beauty has finally received the attention it deserved and millions of travellers enjoy each year its unexplored mysticism.
-Most travellers go to New Zealand in search of a natural paradise.
-Its stunning landscapes, glaciers, lakes and mountain ranges are praised all over the world and, in addition, the Kiwi people are known to be one of the friendliest cultures on earth.
+If you are a nature lover and an adventure seeker, you should travel to New Zealand.
+The small island country served as the setting for The Lord of the Rings and since then its immense beauty has finally received the attention it deserved.
+New Zealand cities and stunning landscapes, glaciers, lakes and mountain ranges are praised all over the world and, in addition, the Kiwi people are known to be one of the friendliest on earth.

 The United States ranks third in the arrival of international tourists to New Zealand, with more than 350,000 visitors a year, a figure that continues to increase each year.
-Whether you're looking for the ultimate adventure destination or being fascinated by the island's cultural and historical heritage, here's everything you need to know about getting a New Zealand visa for U.S. citizens.
+Whether you're looking for the ultimate adventure destination, here's everything you need to know about getting a New Zealand visa for U.S. citizens.

-Do US citizens need a visa to visit New Zealand?
+Do US citizens need a visa for New Zealand?

-New Zealand Electronic Travel Authorization (NZeTA) for U.S. citizens can be obtained online.
-The process is fairly easy and it takes 1 to 3 business days to get a response and receive authorization in your mailbox.
+The New Zealand Electronic Travel Authorization (NZeTA) can be obtained online.
+The process is cheaper and is fairly easy and it takes 1 to 3 business days to get a response and receive the authorization in your mailbox.

-The NZeTA for U.S. citizens is valid for up to 2 years from the time it is issued.
-That means it can be used within 2 years but the total time spent in the country cannot exceed 90 days.
+The New Zealand visa for U.S. citizens is valid for up to 2 years from the time it is issued.
+That means it can be used within 2 years, but the total time spent in the country cannot exceed 90 days.

-The NZeTA it is cheaper if you do it online and this is the necessary documentation to be able to apply for the New Zealand eTA for US citizens:
+The New Zealand entry requirements and necessary documentation to be able to apply for the New Zealand visa for US citizens are:

-- Having a valid passport that does not expire until 6 months after your expected date of departure from the country.
+- Valid passport that does not expire until 6 months after your expected date of departure from the country.

 - Pay NZeTA fees.